 ITIL is a well-known and established framework that provides a set of best practices for managing IT services.
 The ITIL Foundations exam is the entry level exam which aims to provide a general overview of key concepts and terminology of the ITIL framework.

-Having just passed the ITIL Foundations Exam I wanted to share my thoughts and tips to help others pass the exam.
+Having just passed the ITIL Foundations Exam I wanted to share my thoughts and tips in this exam study guide as a means of helping others pass the exam.